 Q & M Dental Group recommends that both kids and adults see a dentist for dental examination and cleaning every six months.
 Skipping a couple of appointments because your kids' teeth appear to be fine could result in dire consequences.
 Your dentist is there not only to help with children and tooth decay; a typical appointment also involves preventive cleaning, discussing good oral health habits and helping kids get comfortable with regular dental care.
 Don't make the mistake of skipping appointments.
 Instead, always schedule the next six-month appointment before you leave the dentist's office after your cleaning appointment.

 If you notice signs of tooth decay — such as pain or sensitivity, white spots on the teeth or signs of cavities (brown spots and, if further along, openings in the tooth surface) — schedule an appointment with your dentist immediately.
 Changing your child's habits can help prevent future cavities, but the existing cavities will need to be filled before your little one scores a clean bill of dental health.
 Your dentist can fill the cavities and offer tips for avoiding tooth decay in the future.

 You definitely want what's best for your kids, so make sure that you don't forget about proper dental care.
-Even if you have to wedge oral hygiene somewhere between soccer games, homework, dinner, sleepovers and time with family, making dental health a priority allows your kids to have healthy teeth for life.
+Even if you have to wedge oral hygiene somewhere between football games, piano classes, homework, dinner, sleepovers and time with family, making dental health a priority allows your kids to have healthy teeth for life.